xpack/web-doxygen/website/docs/api/namespaces/portable.md

 </table>
 </div>
 <div class="doxyMemberDoc">

-<p>Correct a possible wrong PATH variable.</p>
+Correct a possible wrong PATH variable.

-<p>This routine was inspired by the cause for bug 766059 was that in the Windows path there were forward slashes.</p>
+This routine was inspired by the cause for bug 766059 was that in the Windows path there were forward slashes.

-<p>Declaration at line 38 of file <a href="/web-doxygen/docs/api/files/src/portable-h">portable.h</a>, definition at line 533 of file <a href="/web-doxygen/docs/api/files/src/portable-cpp">portable.cpp</a>.</p>
+Declaration at line 38 of file <a href="/web-doxygen/docs/api/files/src/portable-h">portable.h</a>, definition at line 533 of file <a href="/web-doxygen/docs/api/files/src/portable-cpp">portable.cpp</a>.

 <div class="doxyProgramListing">